Last updated: 16 March 2023

 The LCWRA element is at a higher rate than the ESA equivalent to recognise the additional needs of severely disabled claimants.

 Additionally, disabled people will receive larger work allowances for earned income.
-The government hopes this will help to encourage people currently out of work to take their first steps into employment, by increasing the incentives to do even a small amount of work.
+The government hopes this will encourage people currently out of work to take their first steps into employment.
+They aim to do this by increasing the incentives to do even a small amount of work.

 Find out more from GOV.UK about Universal Credit.